-By supplying our territories during the three months ended March 31, 2023 and 2022, we recognized \in 65.2 million and \in 1,163.1 million of revenues, respectively, from direct COVID-19 vaccine sales in Germany.
+By supplying our territories during the three and nine months ended September 30, 2023, we recognized €195.7 million and €260.9 million of revenues, respectively, from direct COVID-19 vaccine sales in Germany.
+During the three and nine months ended September 30, 2022, recognized revenues derived from those sales amounted to €564.5 million and €2,284.6 million, respectively.
 The share of gross profit that we owe our collaboration partner Pfizer based on our sales is recognized as cost of sales.
+Alongside with the amended COVID-19 Vaccine Purchase Agreement with the European Commission, an amount of €372.3 million remained as contract liability in our unaudited interim condensed consolidated statements of financial position.
+The amount will be recognized over the term of the agreement.